Code 39: Code 39 check digit

 Code 39 is sometimes used with an optional modulo 10 or 43 check digit.
 Using it requires this feature to be enabled in the barcode reader.
-The code with check digit is referred to as Code 39 mod 10 or Code 39 mod 43 respectively.
+The code with check digit is referred to as Code 39 mod 10 or Code 39 mod 43, respectively.

 To compute this, each character is assigned a value.
 The assignments are listed in the table above, and almost, but not quite, systematic.

-Here is how to do the checksum calculation: